pingcap/docs/resources/tidb-pdf-generation-tutorial.md

 # TiDB Documentation PDF Generation Tutorial

 This tutorial provides a method to generate TiDB documentation in PDF format.
-With this method, you can freely sort and delete certain contents in TiDB Documentation locally, and customize the PDF output to meet the needs of specific scenarios.
+With this method, you can flexibly sort or delete certain contents in TiDB Documentation locally, and customize the PDF output to meet the needs of specific scenarios.

 ## Environment preparation

-The following preparation steps only need to be performed once when you generate a PDF file for the first time and can be skipped directly for future PDF generations.
+The following preparation steps only need to be performed once when you generate a PDF file for the first time and can be skipped directly for future PDF generation.

 ### Preparation 1: Install and configure the Docker environment